sasacocic/sasacocic/drafts/Streetwear_Dating.md

 ## Updates:

 Since posting this I've gotten advice from some people.
 Some advice I've gotten is to talk to people in person so I'm going to start doing that.

+## Other random thougts

+What would be awesome?
+1000 users.
+If I could get 1000 users that would be insane.